 The most common expenses in creating a theme camp include but are not limited to: supplies & materials, storage, transportation, and labor.
 Labor generally comes into play when you need to seek sources outside of the community in order to complete a design project.

 Theme camps should be interactive.
 If you have a theme camp you are welcoming ANYONE who attends the festival into your camp to hang out and to experience what you have put together.
 In fact, all registered theme camps must have a public area that is open to other guests of Big Dub who wish to chill or explore.
 Creating activities increases the interactive element.

-It is crucial that theme camps plan & begin builds prior to July.
+It is crucial that theme camps plan & begin builds prior to Wednesday July 22nd.
 This is a deadline that you should personally be setting for yourself to avoid issues leading up to the festival.
 Theme camps with major installations will be granted an early arrival, which must be confirmed in advance with camp GM Nicole Tossas, to allow for un-interrupted setup.
 Factor that teardown will not easily happen within one full day if you are a larger camp.
-You are responsible for the teardown & storage of your site as well as trash clean-up the entire way around your installations and camp site.
+You are responsible for the tear down & storage of your site as well as trash clean-up the entire way around your installations and camp site.

 Theme camps can be placed in any of the three camping sites: Hilltop, Main Camp, or New Camp.
 Hilltop and New Camp have the most room for theme camps.
 Main Camp will be limited to a very select couple of theme camps due to the size & space requirements and our efforts to keep Main Camp comfortable for everyone.
 You will need to purchase tickets for the camping area that corresponds to your camp which will be communicated during your theme camp confirmation process with Nicole.